bookloversolmaz/C-sharp-fundamental/main/01_first_csharp_program.md

 dotnet build
 ```

 Use `ls` to list the files in this directory.
 What new folders do you notice?
+What does `bin` mean?

 Let's now run this other command: